pknielski/pknielski.github.io/_posts/2019-05-20-soupychicken.md

 When the pot is boiling, lower the heat to a simmer (basically you still want movement of the liquid, but not a lot).
 When everything is in, put the lid on.
 Listen/watch for boiling; the lid will hold in more heat, with the result being the liquid being less of a simmer and more of a boil.

 Let it simmer until it’s done.
 How will you know?
+Allow thirty minutes and then check.
 Check the carrots by poking a fork or knife into one.
 If it goes in easily, it’s done.
 Check the chicken by using the tongs to remove a chunk of meat.
 If it comes off easily and isn’t pink or semi-translucent (see-through), it’s done.
+If  , keep it simmering.
+It will definitely be ready in an hour, and you really can't overcook this (unless you forget about it and all of the liquid evaporates.
+But you won't do that.
+That would take many hours, given how much liquid is in there).

 ![doneness](/assets/images/TestingDoneness_Fotor.jpg)